MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 #### item.config.json

-This file identifies the directory as a source control representation of a service item.
+This file identifies the folder as a source control representation of a service item.

 #### item.metadata.json